top of page

 • Streams that die mid-match, usually right before a goal

-• It's illegal in the UK when the underlying broadcast is pirated
+• It's not legal in the UK when the underlying broadcast is pirated

-Compared to opening iPlayer and pressing play, it's just a bad trade.
+Compared to opening iPlayer and pressing play, it's just pointless and not worth the hassle!

 Where to watch FIFA Club World Cup on TV – is it different?